jr0senblum/pipeline/README.md

      fun3(fun2(7, fun1(InitParameter)), 4)

- Currently one can use pipe in: block, call, case, fun, list comprehension, match, operator, try, and try of form expressions.
-Some examples include
+ Currently one can use pipe in: block, call, case, if, fun, list comprehension, match, operator, try, try of, and unary opertor form expressions.
+Some examples
+ include:

     pipe(InitParameter,
          fun1(),